sakellar/git_cli/README.md

 fatal: destination path 'git_cli' already exists and is not an empty directory.
 Command '['git', 'clone', 'git@github.com:sakellar/git_cli.git']' returned non-zero exit status 128
 ```
+### NAME
+gitpull - Wrapper on git pull which fetches from and integrates with a specific repository
+### SYNOPSIS
+gitpull [reponame]
+### DESCRIPTION
+Incorporates changes from a remote repository into the current branch.
+In its default mode, git pull is shorthand for git fetch followed by git merge FETCH_HEAD.
 Run gitpush command (Make sure you are inside the repository you want to push):
 ```
 $gitcli> gitpush git@github.com:sakellar/git_cli.git